CreativeDesigner3D/home_builder_3_docs/docs/01_getting_started.md

 ![Alt text](images/drag_material_to_wall.png)

 You can assign materials to the wall by dragging and dropping materials from the material library to the wall mesh.
-This will open an interface that allows you to assign them to the indiviual wall, or to the wall pointer which will update all walls in the scene.
+This will open an interface that allows you to assign them to the individual wall, or to the wall pointer which will update all walls in the scene.

 ![Alt text](images/wall_prompts.png)